AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-48059-merchants-cannot-save-the-match-product-by-rule-for-categories-attribute.md

 ---
-title: "ACSD-48059: merchants cannot save the [!UICONTROL Match product by rule] for the Categories attribute."
+title: "ACSD-48059: merchants cannot save [!UICONTROL Match product by rule] for Categories attribute."
 description: Apply the ACSD-48059 patch to fix the Adobe Commerce issue where merchants cannot save the [!UICONTROL Match product by rule] for the Categories attribute.
 ---